uchicago-link/bio-grid-compute-engine/README.md

 Shared File System
 ------------------

-This is automated through the startup script, it is included here for reference.
+This is automated through the [instance_startup_script.sh](instance_startup_script.sh)startup script, it is included here for reference.

 * Installing on Master
 ```